swiftlang/swift-sdk-generator/README.md

 ## Supported platforms and minimum versions

 macOS as a host platform and Linux as both host and target platforms are supported by the generator.
-Now, the generator allows cross-compiling between any Linux distributions officially supported by the Swift project.
+The generator also allows cross-compiling between any Linux distributions officially supported by the Swift project.

 | Platform       | Supported Version as Host | Supported Version as Target |
 | -:             | :-                        | :-                          |